-The issue of land tenure has recently received increasing attention as part of the World Bank's latest housing policy paper.
-This placed great importance on the need to improve tenure security for urban households in developing countries and listed improvements to property rights as the first priority in terms of demand side instruments (World Bank 1993:4).
-In the case of lower income countries, this is defined as developing market-oriented systems of property rights.
-Tenure security and property rights are listed (ibid:22-23) as among the most important factors influencing housing demand.
-It is also claimed that insecure tenure leads to under-investment in housing and to reduced housing quality.
+The Bank's Draft Urban Strategy Paper (2000) makes limited reference to urban land tenure, except to emphasis the need for 'stronger property rights' in real estate markets and 'secure and clear' tenure in upgrading projects.
+This is a considerably reduced focus compared to the attention given in the Bank's Housing Policy Paper (1993), which listed improvements to property rights as the first priority in terms of demand side instruments (IBRD 1993:iii).
+Furthermore, tenure security and property rights are listed (ibid:10) as among the most important factors influencing housing demand and it is claimed that insecure tenure leads to under-investment in housing and to reduced housing quality.

 What forms of tenure and property rights does the Bank advocate?
-In the section on formerly centrally planned economies, it proposes that private ownership should be permitted, whilst in lower income countries, the priority is to develop market-oriented systems of property rights.
-It is envisaged that this would take the form of issuing land documents at a large scale and regularising tenure in squatter settlements.
-The form of tenure proposed, as a long term objective, is individual freehold titles, or private ownership (ibid: pages 4, 64, 115-117 and 134), though it is accepted that other forms of title which can be upgraded to full freehold title over time may be appropriate.
-This policy approach deserves a brief review to assess its likely consequences in practice.
+This is difficult to assess from the limited documents available when preparing this paper.
+However, in the case of lower income countries, the Housing Policy Paper defines this as developing market-oriented systems of property rights and allocates priority to upgrading systems of land titling and regularising tenure in squatter settlements.
+The form of tenure proposed, as a long term objective, is individual freehold titles, or private ownership (p34, p71 and p82), though it is accepted that other forms of title which can be upgraded to full freehold title over time may be appropriate.